neodigm/Roll-Dice-in-High-Fidelity-3D/README.md

 "Why?", you might and should ask.
 I prefer to answer the "Why" in terms of business value.

 1).
-The PWA proposition: It is not uncommon for companies to create a web app, an iPhone app, and an Android app.
-When management is convinced that a web app can be [just as engaging](https://developers.google.com/web/updates/capabilities) as native they will decide to focus solely on the web app and get to market much quicker.
+The PWA proposition: It is not uncommon for startups to develop a web app, an iPhone app, and an Android app.
+When management is convinced that a web app can be [just as engaging](https://developers.google.com/web/updates/capabilities) as native they will decide to focus solely on the web app and get to market much quicker (PWA=MVP).
 I believe that this project proves beyond doubt the immersive potential of browser APIs.

 2).
 The argument for Gamification: Framing customer touch-points as playful games has the potential to differentiate, engage, and persuade like nothing else.